Powerlearnproject/se-assignment-day-2-git-and-github-kitave/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
 Issues and project boards are essential tools for managing and organising work.
-Issues can be used by tracking bugs and tasks as project boards are used to visualise the workflow hence improve project organization by prioritising work and monitor project status.
+Issues are the tasks needed to be done and bugs that are being tracked while project boards are used to visualise the workflow in terms of column hence improve project organization by prioritising work and monitor project status.
 They can enhance collaborative efforts by enabling discussions,assign responsibilities and monitor progress.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?